2 Why Containers?

 2.4 How does this work?

 The image is what is easily shareable.
-There are huge repositories where you can find all kinds of images that folks around the world have made – each with a different configuration and purpose.
+There are huge repositories or libraries where you can find all kinds of images that folks around the world have made – each with a different configuration and purpose.

 This course’s goal is to make learning containers go down like a spoonful of sugar.